datasciencemasters/go/README.md

 Best appended to the Spec, and summarized in a slide deck for easy consumption.
 Depending on the culture of the group, slides or a short docuemnt may be easier to look through to understand the results of the work.
 In the remote work era, think about how your work will be passed around and make sure your "above the fold" is easy to understand and clearly conveys the "why" and results in particular.

-__Example__: A particularly polished [presentation](https://medium.com/lyft-engineering/how-lyft-discovered-openstreetmap-is-the-freshest-map-for-rideshare-a7a41bf92ec) of results of a study on map quality, which caused the company to decide against buying a different annual license for about $10mi.
+__Example__: A particularly polished [presentation](https://medium.com/lyft-engineering/how-lyft-discovered-openstreetmap-is-the-freshest-map-for-rideshare-a7a41bf92ec) of results of our [study](https://drive.google.com/file/d/1Sb-dOUjeP1Ljqz4ra931D3Pe8B5C3pde/view) on map quality, which caused the company to decide against buying a commercially available annual license.
 The impact of this work was a) increased confidence in service reliability and b) saved company ~$10mi/yr.

 ## 🧑‍💻 Capstone Project
 _Choose a meaningful project or dataset to demonstrate what you've learned._